 Templates are groups of blocks combined to create a design for a webpage.
-You could also say templates can be described as a full-page layout that includes things like header, content, and footer areas.
-This workshop will explore using, editing and adding templates to customize your site by giving your posts and pages their own unique designs and styles.
+You could also say a template is a full-page layout with header, sidebar and footer areas.
+This Tutorial will explore using, editing and adding templates to customize your site by giving your posts and pages their own unique look and feel.

 - Accessing templates and understanding the difference between dynamic and static content.